Sparky4567/social_bot/PLANNED_UPDATES.md

 # PLANNED UPDATES

-- Memory storage/retrieval module
+- Memory storage/retrieval module - Solved / Marked as done
+- Text to speech support - Solved / Marked as done
 - Speech to text support
 - Some sort of a GUI to let you interact with the chatbot, remove/review/add memories